jac-oblong/nonstdlib/readme.md

 # NonStdLib

-A non-standard library for C. This contains a collection of types, functions, utilities, etc. that are designed to work together.
-The library utilizes the [stb-style header-only design](https://github.com/nothings/stb).
-As such, parts of the library can be used simply by copying the header file.
-Not all files are capable of this, however, as they rely on other parts of the library.
-Additionally, if desired, source files exist for each part of the library.
+A non-standard library for C. This contains a collection of types, functions, utilities, etc. that are designed to address some of the limitations of C's standard library.
+It is considered non-standard because it relies on macros and other unusual designs to implement functionality.
+It should be noted that this library is primarily an experiment and a learning opportunity.
+Its goal is to push C beyond the normal use case without going too far into the deep end.

 > [!WARNING]
-> This library has only been testing using gcc on Linux.
-There is no guarantee that it will function
+> This library uses C23 features and has only been testing using gcc on Linux.
+There is no
-> correctly with any other compiler / on any other platform.
+> guarantee that it will function correctly with any other compiler / on any other platform.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**